pytorch/pytorch/torch/csrc/lazy/tutorial.md

 If you are seeing any ops with the prefix: `aten::`

 *Sometimes* you could replace such ops with similar that LT does support.
-More often than not, we will have just live with it until LT matures.
+More often than not, we will have to just live with it until LT matures.

 Another handy API is `torch._lazy.wait_device_ops()`.
 Remember, we said that `mark_step()` breaks up the current trace and kicks off a computation asynchronously?
 If downstream there are no blocking operations such as `print`, `item()`, `to`, LT will happily continue tracing.
 If you would like to time how much exactly time computation and tracing took for some model without including device transfers or printing, you could stick `torch._lazy.wait_device_ops()` and `time.perf_counter()` right after it.
 Don't forget another `time.perf_counter()` before the trace start!